 Chris J. Sullivan is the Treasurer of the Firm and serves on its Executive Committee.
-Chris’ practice focuses primarily on taxation, including New Hampshire taxation and multi-state taxation, representing clients in forums ranging from administrative agencies and court rooms to the Legislature.
+Chris’ practice focuses on taxation, including New Hampshire taxation and multi-state taxation, representing clients in forums ranging from administrative agencies and court rooms to the Legislature.

 Chris represents various corporate clients in tax matters before the New Hampshire Department of Revenue Administration, the Massachusetts Department of Revenue, and the Vermont Department of Taxes, and advises companies on multi-state matters involving states across the country.
 His representation includes creating value for clients during the audit, assessment and refund process for in-state and multi-state companies as well as representing corporate clients in economic development efforts choosing to locate jobs and business in the Granite State.
 He also advises non-profit organizations on New Hampshire tax issues and emerging federal non-profit developments.

-He has devoted substantial time to nexus, apportionment and reasonable compensation issues, combined reporting issues, including the treatment of foreign source income.
+He has devoted substantial time to nexus, apportionment and reasonable compensation issues, and combined reporting issues, including the treatment of foreign source income.
 While other states are only recently considering or adopting combination, New Hampshire has utilized unitary combination since 1986.
 He works on matters involving the New Hampshire Business Enterprise Tax, Business Profits Tax, the Real Estate Transfer Tax, Interest and Dividends Tax, the Meals and Rentals Tax and Real Property Tax.
 He regularly advises companies regarding voluntary disclosure agreements, particularly due to FIN 48 and increased jurisdictional aggressiveness in the multi-state arena.